AdobeDocs/campaign-classic.en/help/delivery/using/personalization-blocks.md

 >For more on the mirror page generation, refer to [Generate the mirror page](sending-messages.md#generating-the-mirror-page).

 1. Create a new delivery or open an existing email type delivery.
-1. In the delivery wizard, click **[!UICONTROL Subject]** to edit the subject of the message and enter a subject.
+1. In the delivery assistant, click **[!UICONTROL Subject]** to edit the subject of the message and enter a subject.
 1. Insert the personalization blocks in the message body.
 To do this, click in the message content, click the personalized field icon and select the **[!UICONTROL Include]** menu.
 1. Select the first block to insert.
 Renew the procedure to include the two other blocks.